nitsanavni/katas/fizzbuzz-with-idiff/post.md

 I could make the failing test pass with the minimal simplest change, and then refactor.

-None of those options is what I want in the context of "making the change easy".
+None of these options is what I want in the context of "making the change easy".

 ## Preparatory Refactorings